FRUiT-git/starc/README.md

 ```
 > sc -i "list of winetricks verbs"
 ```
 There's more than one way to add some verbs to the wine's prefix with this script.
-With this parameter any winetricks verb can be installed on the fly.
+With this parameter any additional winetricks verb can be installed on the fly.

 Example : `sc -i "corefonts"`
           `sc -i "vcrun2019 win10 vlc mspaint"`